How Can I Over Come My Scruples

 –St. Gertrude the Great

 Good Scruples – Bad Scruples

-Despite today’s negative thinking on scruples and some horrible misconceptions, being scrupulous can actually be good as St. Henry Suso says:
+As mentioned above, some scruples (fears of sinning) are good and some are bad.
+Despite today’s negative thinking on scruples and some horrible misconceptions, being scrupulous can actually be quite good as St. Henry Suso says:

 “Persons afflicted with scruples are the most favored by Divine Love, and the surest to arrive at Heaven.”

 That scruple in which St. Heny Suso is speaking about is having a fear of sinning–an anxiety over our sins…a good anxiety over our sins.
 However, if we are suffering much with anxiety, we might not understand how this can be good.

 A Scruple: to hesitate or be reluctant in doing something that we think may be wrong.

 Don’t we want to hesitate and be reluctant in doing something wrong?
 Of course.
 Who wants to sin without restraint and not even care if we are offending God?
 We want our conscience–our scruples-our fear of sin–to stop us from sinning.

 How can we even love God, with a true love, if we don’t even desire to turn from our sinful ways?
 We can’t.

 “[We must] turn from darkness [sin] to light [The Way] and from the power of Satan [the desire to sin] to God [desiring God alone], so that they [we] may obtain forgiveness of sins” (Acts 26:18).